nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     `filter t/Interview met/percentile`
     **Expected**: No person is filtered.
 Error details shown in the status message.
 Person list remains the same.

+### Adding LinkedIn/Github username to a person while all persons are being shown ###

+1. Adding LinkedIn/Github username to a person while all persons are being shown
+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list.
+    2. Test case (Positive test case): `addL 1 u/alexyeoh`
+       **Expected:** LinkedIn username added to the person's profile.
+Displayed in person card.
+    3. Test case (Negative test case): `addG -1 u/madlad`
+       **Expected:** No Github username is added to any person.
+Error details shown in the status message.
+Person information panel remains the same.
+    4. Test case (Negative test case): `addL u/maxcodes` **Expected:** No LinkedIn username is added to any person.
+Error details shown in the status message.
+Person information panel remains the same.
+    5. Test case (Negative test case): `addG 1` **Expected:** No Github username is added to any person.
+Error details shown in the status message.
+Person information panel remains the same.

+### Viewing person's social profile ###

+1. Viewing a person's social profile
+    1. Prerequisites: List all persons using the `list` command.
+Multiple persons in the list, with their usernames previously added.
+    2. Test case (Positive test case): `linkedin 1` **Expected:** Redirected to LinkedIn profile of the person, in the browser.
+Success message displayed on JABPro.
+    3. Test case (Negative test case): `github 0` **Expected:** No Github profile shown.
+Error details shown in the status message.
+    4. Test case (Negative test case): `linkedin 2` [Assumption: LinkedIn username has not been previously added for candidate 2] **Expected:** No LInkedin profile shown.
+Error details shown in the status message.
+    5. Test case (Negative test case): `github` **Expected:** No Github profile shown.
+Error details shown in the status message.

+### Adding Event relating to a candidate ###

+1. Adding event relating to a candidate
+    1. Prerequisites: List all persons using the `list` command.
+Multiple person in the list.
+    2. Test case (Positive test case): `event 1 d/Interview bt/2023-11-12 10:00 et/2023-11-12 12:00`
+       **Expected:** Event added to EventBook.
+Success message displayed.
+Event visible in Events window.
+    3. Test case (Negative test case): `event 0 d/Interview bt/2023-11-12 10:00 et/2023-11-12 12:00`
+       **Expected:** No event added to EventBook.
+Error details shown in status message.
+Event Window remains the same.
+    4. Test case (Negative test case): `event 1 bt/2023-11-12 10:00 et/2023-11-12 12:00`
+       **Expected:** No event added to EventBook.
+Error details shown in status message.
+Event Window remains the same.
+    5. Test case (Negative test case): `event 1 d/Interview bt/12-11-2023 10:00 et/12-11-2023 12:00`
+       **Expected:** No event added to EventBook.
+Error details shown in status message.
+Event Window remains the same.
+    6. Test case (Negative test case): `event 1 d/Interview bt/2023-11-12 12:00 et/2023-11-12 10:00`
+       **Expected:** No event added to EventBook.
+Error details shown in status message.
+Event Window remains the same.
+    7. Test case (Negative test case): `event 1 d/Interview bt/2023-11-31 10:00 et/2023-12-01 10:00`
+       **Expected:** No event added to EventBook.
+Error details shown in status message.
+Event Window remains the same.